-As previously stated, all scores were percentages. in The mean patient's confidentiality scores in all areas were significantly lower (P<0.001) than the medical staff's scores.
+As previously stated, all scores were reported in percentages.
+The mean patient's confidentiality scores in all areas were significantly lower (P<0.001) than the medical staff's scores.
 Female patients had significantly higher mean scores for patients' privacy in all area subscales than males.
-In males, the mean scores for physical, spatial, informational, and satisfaction were 54, 56, 54, and 66.8, respectively, in females, 60, 59.6, 61, and 72, (P<0.001, P=0.01, P<0.001, and P<0.001, respectively) (table 2).
+As a result, the mean scores for physical, spatial, informational, and satisfaction were 54, 56, 54, and 66.8, respectively, for males and 60, 59.6, 61, and 72, respectively for females (P<0.001, P=0.01, P<0.001, and P<0.001, respectively) (table 2).
 The results showed no statistically significant difference in patients' satisfaction with protecting patients' privacy in academic and non-academic hospitals (P=0.2).